-This page discusses the metadata fields that are stored along with objects in Google Cloud Storage.
+This page discusses the metadata fields that are stored along with objects in Cloud Storage.
 To learn how to view and set metadata on objects, see Viewing and Editing Object Metadata.

 Objects stored in Cloud Storage have metadata associated with them.
 Metadata

 identifies properties of the object, as well as specifies how the

 object should be handled when it's accessed.
 Metadata exists as key:value